angelrps/MasterDataScience_FinalProject/README.md

 Execute the notebooks in the following order:

 **1. [Taxis Dataset](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Data_Taxis_Clean_Transform.ipynb)**:
-Explore, clean and transforms taxis data set into structures needed for the analysis.
+Explore, clean and transforms taxis dataset into structures needed for the analysis.

 **2. [Weather Dataset](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Data_Weather_Clean_Transform.ipynb)**:
-Explore, clean and transforms weather data set into structures needed for the analysis.
+Explore, clean and transforms weather dataset into structures needed for the analysis.

 **3. [Merge Taxis and Weather Data](https://github.com/angelrps/MasterDataScience_FinalProject/blob/master/notebooks/Data_Prepare_For_Models.ipynb)**:
 It merges taxis and precipitation data into a single dataset, cleaned and ready for analysis and modeling.